 If YOU don’t do anything, Amazon won’t do anything.
 Simple as that!

 Work on various “Amazon” tasks for a full month.
-Review should be the most important thing on your self-publishig list.
+Reviews should be the most important thing on your self-publishing list.
 Set up a routine where you are looking for reviews either daily or weekly.
 You should maintain that routine for the LIFE of your book.
 I had one book that sold for well over 20 years … every week I did something on my list 10 – 60 minutes.
 Year after year after year!

 The third month … focus on what you are doing with your newsletter.
 Can you get it on auto?
 How can you get more subscribers?
 How can you give something relevant to your book to your followers?
 How can you engage your audience?
 How can get them to help you market your NEXT book?
 Whatever you set up here should be added into your marketing routine.

 The month after that ….
 LOL I think you have the idea by now!

 The challenge is to set up as much of the routine work on auto or semi-auto.
 This could include a part time Virtual Assistant and/or programs that will will send out your messages automatically.

 Marketing is ALL about EXPOSURE.